code-and-effect/effective_bootstrap/README.md

   = f.save 'Save 2'
 ```

+## Internationalization

+The form builder will use labels and hints based on your current localization, if present

+To use these, just assign the activemodel attributes values to your strings

+en:
+  activerecord:
+    models:
+      thing: 'Thing'
+    attributes:
+      thing:
+        title: 'Good Title'
+        title_hint: 'please make this title really good'

 ## Table Builder

 Use `effective_table_with(resource)` to intelligently output a table of attributes for a resource.